odoo-dev/odoo/doc/howtos/rdtraining/15_qwebintro.rst

 QWeb is the primary templating engine used by Odoo.
 It is an XML templating engine and used mostly to generate HTML fragments and pages.

-You probably already came across the `kanban board`_ in Odoo: the records are displayed in a card-like structure.
+You probably already have come across the `kanban board`_ in Odoo where the records are displayed in a card-like structure.
 We will build such a view for our real estate module.

 Concrete Example: A Kanban View
 ===============================